nitanshu/nitanshu.github.io/about/index.md

   feature: sample-image-2.jpg
 ---

-Hii, This is Nitanshu Verma ruby and rails developer lot to develop but more to innovate as this blog is intended to help others who may face problem regarding the topic I posted.
-This blog may tell lot about me as I am a developer so I started sharing good things for others.

-##Specialities:
+Hi, This is Nitanshu Verma, A Rubyist lot to develop but more to innovate.
+This blog is intended to help others facing the problems which I have faced earlier during my working.

+## Specialities:

 * Ruby